Trump: Paul Ryan 'Weak, Ineffective & Stupid,' 'Almost Killed' GOP

 — Donald J. Trump (@realDonaldTrump) July 12, 2019

-President Trump concluded the series of tweets by blaming Ryan’s “poor leadership” and “bad timing” on losing the majority in the House in November 2018.
+President Trump concluded the series of tweets by blaming Ryan’s “poor leadership” and “bad timing” for losing the majority in the House in November 2018.
 “Never knew how to go after the Dems like they go after us.
 Couldn’t get him out of Congress fast enough!,” he added.

 ….He had the Majority & blew it away with his poor leadership and bad timing.
 Never knew how to go after the Dems like they go after us.
 Couldn’t get him out of Congress fast enough!